jeffnye-gh/cachegen/examples/1mb_l1/README.txt

 //    LRU bits   8KB x 3        cache/bitary/lbits
 //
 //  Policies
+//    Read miss policy is allocate, of course
 //    Write miss policy is allocate
 //    Write hit policy is no-write-through
-//    Initial eviction policy is psuedo-LRU
+//    Initial eviction policy is psuedo-LRU, 3 bit tree
 //    There are no memory attributes or other MPU-like regions
-//    Extra: see PDF for alternative eviction policy.
-FIXME: add description
-//    here if warranted.
 //
 //  Control
 //    A case style FSM implements control.
 This control interprets access
 //    signals and status bits.
 The FSM drives the control signals on RAMs
 //    etc. For testing the FSM supports commands from the testbench, e.g.
 //    tag/status/darray read/write, and bypasses the typical sequence.
+//
+//    NOTE: below is just a thought, see the implementation files for more.
 //
 //    Possible commands are below.
 I may not implement all of these.
 Allocating
 //    4 bits for the command signals from the TB.